Domain home on a PV

 EOF

-Use the kubectl command to create the Storage Class and persistent volume claim to the default namespace.
+Use the kubectl command to create the Storage Class and persistent volume claim in the default namespace.

 $ kubectl apply -f azure-csi-nfs-${TIMESTAMP}.yaml